-In this short tutorial, we introduce you to Clickatell’s SMS HTTP API and how it can be used to communicate with end-users.
+SMS is a budget-conscious channel between your business and mobile users all across the world and enables you to cut costs and scale faster.
+In this short tutorial, we introduce you to Clickatell’s SMS HTTP API and how it can be used to communicate with end-users via SMS.

 Why use this API?

 This API enables one- and two-way communication with your customers via SMS messages.
-You can send one or more SMS messages by making HTTPS calls directly to the API.
-You can also configure your integration to cater for two-way messaging by specifying a message status callback method and destination.
+You can send one or more SMS messages by making HTTPS calls directly to the API, and configure your integration to cater for two-way messaging by specifying a message status callback method and destination.

 When to use this API?

 This API is ideal if you want to send bulk SMS messages securely, reliably and instantly.
 You can SMS-enable any application, website or system and facilitate international two-way messaging with an easy one-step integration process.
-SMS is a budget-conscious channel between your business and mobile users all across the world and enables you to cut costs and scale faster.
 The API supports the UTF8 character set.

-Note: If you are planning to make use of other communication channels in addition to SMS, now or in the future, you might want to consider using our One API instead.
+Note: If you are planning to make use of other communication channels in addition to SMS, now or in the future, consider using our One API instead.